MD-Danish-02/AI-Agent-Demo/README.md

 # Inventory Management AI Agent

 This project demonstrates an **AI-powered Inventory Management Agent** that can interact with users to manage stock, answer queries, and provide guidance.
 The system is integrated with **n8n workflows** and uses a **free AI API** to generate responses.
-Due to the limitations of the free API plan, the agent may stop responding after a few requests.
+Due to the limitations of the free API plan, the agent may stop responding after a few requests. **Apart from these API limitations, the AI Agent works perfectly and all other functionalities are fully operational.**

 ## Screenshots & Explanation